-Directs day-to-day fiscal management for non-sponsored research, gifts, general funds, endowments, and petty cash funds.
+Directs day to day fiscal management for sponsored research, gifts, general funds, endowments and petty cash funds.

-Assists Sr. Administrator with preparation of quarterly budget variation five-year budget projections.
+Assists Executive Director with preparation of quarterly budget variations and five-year budget projections.

-Works with the finance team to project salary support on a continuous cycle to alleviate funding gaps by addressing potential shortfalls as far in advance as possible.
+Administer budget during the course of the fiscal year.
+Works with finance team to project salary support on a continuous cycle to alleviate funding gaps by addressing potential shortfalls as far in advance as possible.

-Prepares five-year financial projections for to anticipate changes in overall funding impacting faculty and staff in close collaboration with Sr. Administrator
+Prepares three-to-five-year financial projections for sponsored research to anticipate changes in overall funding impacting faculty and staff.

 Other duties as required.